Dharam3804/OS-Lab/README.md

 Q2- A C program to show multiple threads with local, global and static variables.
 Create three threads and print the value of the static, global and local variable.

 assignment -06
-  1. ImplementBinaryandcountingsemaphore.
+  1. Implement Binary and counting semaphore.

-  2. ImplementPeterson’sAlgorithminProcessSynchronizationusingmultiprocessorfork()systemcall.
+  2. Implement Peterson’s Algorithm in Process Synchronization using multiprocessor fork() systemcall.

-  3. Demonstratetheraceconditionusingfork()systemcall.
+  3. Demonstrate the racecondition using fork() systemcall.